-No matter what it is, dogs always seem to want our ‘human’ food - but what’s safe to share with them and what isn’t?
-Here’s 8 safe human foods that are perfect for giving your dog as a treat, and a few to avoid as well.
+No matter what it is, dogs always seem to want our ‘human’ food - but what can dogs eat and not eat?
+What’s safe to share and what isn’t?
+Here’s 8 safe human foods that dogs can eat, and a few to avoid as well – because you don’t want a

 1. Peanut Butter